Mount Nemrut: Modern history

 The site was excavated in 1881 by Karl Sester, a German engineer assessing transport routes for the Ottomans.
 After her first visit in 1947, Theresa Goell dedicated her life to the site, starting campaigns in 1954.
 Subsequent excavations have failed to reveal the tomb of Antiochus.
 This is nevertheless still believed to be the site of his burial.
 The statues, all of them "beheaded", have not been restored to their original condition.

+Turkish photographer Ara Güler's photo-reportages of Mount Nemrut and the ancient city of Aphrodisias, created in the late 1950s, are considered among his most significant works.

 World Heritage Site

 In 1987, Mount Nemrut was made a World Heritage Site by UNESCO.
 Tourists typically visit Nemrut during April through October.
 The nearby town of Adıyaman is a popular place for car and bus trips to the site, and one can also travel from there by helicopter.
 There are also overnight tours running out of Malatya or Kahta.